Advanced Research Methodology Evaluation and Design (ARMED) Pilot Grant

 1. Have graduated from the SAEM Advanced Research Methodology Evaluation and Design Course.

-2. Be a member of SAEM in good standing at application deadline and during the entire award period.
+2. Be a "faculty" member of SAEM in good standing at application deadline and during the entire award period.

 4. Hold a university appointment in or be actively involved (e.g., have an adjunct appointment) with a department or division of emergency medicine or pediatric emergency medicine at the start of the award period.
 The applicant may work as a clinician at an institution other than the host institution or the institution at which the project will be conducted.